mohammad-atikuzzaman/megaNews-clientSide/README.md

 ## If any one want to clone this repo
-At first clone it, then run a comand "npm i", then manage ke
+At first clone it, then run a comand "npm i", then manage key of firebase and stripe for authentication and payment